Watch Joseph Fiennes playing Michael Jackson in controversial British show

 Despite the repeated pleas to stop using white folks in roles written for and about people of color, the practice of “whitewashing” is still strong in Hollywood.
 The trend and controversy continues with the highly-anticipated “Ghost In the Shell,” which is being released in March, has Scarlett Johansson playing the lead character who was written as a Japanese woman.

-“Urban Myths” is about the road-trip Elizabeth Taylor (Stockard Channing), Marlon Brando (Brian Cox), an Jackson (Fiennes) took after the 9/11.
+“Urban Myths” is about the road-trip Elizabeth Taylor (Stockard Channing), Marlon Brando (Brian Cox), an Jackson (Fiennes) took after 9/11.
 It airs Jan.
 19 on Sky Arts.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.